mendixlabs/time-series/README.md

 Create a folder named `dist` in the project root.

-Create a Mendix test project in the dist folder and rename its root folder to `dist/MxTestProject`.
-Or get the test project from https://github.com/mendixlabs/time-series/releases/download/V1.2.1/TestTimeSeries.mpk.
-When Grunt is running changes to the widget code shall be automatically pushed to this test project.
+Create a Mendix test project in the dist folder and rename its root folder to MxTestProject.
+Changes to the widget code shall be automatically pushed to this test project.
+Or get the test project from [https://github.com/mendixlabs/time-seriesreleases/latest](https://github.com/mendixlabs/time-series/releases/latest)

 To automatically compile, bundle and push code changes to the running Mendix test project, run: